-The Neale-Wade Academy is dedicated to promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs
+Neale-Wade is dedicated to promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-Within lessons and through our programme of assemblies, collapsed curriculum day, extra-curricular activities, rewards using our Sims system and school trips The Neale-Wade Academy will
+Within lessons and through our programme of assemblies, enrichment clubs, rewards system, and school trips, we:

 - Encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.

 - Challenge opinions and behaviours in school that are contrary to the above fundamental British values.

 - Enable students to acquire a broad general knowledge of and respect for public institutions and services in England.

 - Further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures.

 - Encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

 Students at Neale-Wade are able to:

 - Understand and explain how citizens can influence decision-making through the democratic process.